Wiselnn570/Wiselnn570.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently pursuing a PhD at <a href='https://www.fudan.edu.cn/en/'>Fudan University</a> under the supervision of Prof. <a href='http://dahua.site'>Dahua Lin</a>.
-Additionally, I am an intern at the <a href='https://www.shlab.org.cn/'>Shanghai AI Laboratory</a>, where I am mentored by <a href='https://yuhangzang.github.io'>Yuhang Zang</a>.
+Additionally, I am an intern at the <a href='https://www.shlab.org.cn/'>Shanghai AI Laboratory</a>, where I am mentored by <a href='https://yuhangzang.github.io'>Yuhang Zang</a> and was previously mentored by <a href='https://myownskyw7.github.io'>Jiaqi Wang</a>.

 My research interests lie in **multimodal large language models (MLLMs)**, **video understanding**, and **efficient reasoning**.
 I am passionate about contributing to impactful and meaningful research.
 If you're interested in my work, please feel free to reach out to me via email (wiselnn570@gmail.com) for **potential collaboration**.